 How to Use Social Media Effectively for Musicians

 Regardless of whether you’re a solo performer or part of a group, one of the most important parts of the internet for musicians is social media.
 Every type of business imaginable has a social media presence, and as a professional musician trying to build a career, you should have one, too.
-Some of the most popular platforms for musicians include Facebook, Twitter, and Tumblr, but there are countless other websites where artists can showcase their talent.
+Some of the most popular platforms for musicians include Facebook, Twitter, and Instagram, but there are countless other places where artists can showcase their talent.

-The Top 17 Best Social Media Platforms and Apps for Musicians
+The Top 11 Best Social Media Platforms and Apps for Musicians

 There are tons of social media platforms out there, some designed specifically with musicians in mind.
 Fortunately, you don’t have to go through the hassle of picking and choosing between them, because you should ideally make a profile on all of them (or at least as many as you can realistically spend time maintaining).

 That being said, some social media platforms definitely have more clout than others.
-Facebook, for example, boasts a user base of nearly 2 billion people – about a quarter of the world population.
+Facebook, for example, boasts a user base of more than three billion people – about a quarter of the world population!
 At the same time, it’s also important to keep in mind that size isn’t everything.
-SoundCloud, for instance, is much smaller than Facebook, but it exists specifically for the purpose of sharing music, which is obviously a major benefit for indie musicians.
-A good social media strategy is to start by making profiles on the most popular or relevant websites – beginning with Facebook – and work your way toward the smaller websites that get less traffic.
+SoundCloud, for instance, is much smaller than Facebook, but it exists specifically for the purpose of sharing music, which is obviously a major benefit in promotion for indie musicians.

-17 Websites for Musicians to Upload Music or Share Content
+11 Websites for Musicians to Upload Music or Share Content

 There are numerous websites where you can sell or upload your album or single, interact with fans and followers, and share the latest news about your tour schedule, band, or solo act.
-To help you get started, here are 17 social media platforms that have either been designed for musicians, or are useful for musicians despite having a more generalized user base.
+To help you get started, here are 11 social media platforms that have either been designed for musicians, or are useful for musicians despite having a more generalized user base.

 We’ve included the approximate numbers of users or artists for each platform in order to give you a clearer idea of the website or app’s overall size or popularity.
 Platforms are listed in order of roughly how many users each has.

-1. Facebook – 1.86 billion users
+1. Facebook – 3.03 billion

-5. LinkedIn – 467 million users
+6. LinkedIn – 930 million

-7. Snapchat – 301 million monthly active users
+7. Snapchat – 750 million

-10. Google+ – 111 million active users
+10. Twitter – 368 million

 There are do’s and don’t for using social media effectively, and that applies to musicians, too.
 Here’s some basic advice to get the most out of social media as a hip hop artist, DJ, folk artist, or any other type of independent musician.